 - 2 cups lukewarm water

-- 4 Tbsp sauerkraut juice or 1 Tbsp miso (this will help the ferment
+- 4 Tbsp sauerkraut juice or 1 Tbsp miso (this will help the batter ferment faster) optional

 - Combine the dry ingredients in a large bowl.

-- Add the water and juice or miso stirring to make a batter.
+- Add the water and juice or miso and flax egg* stirring to make a batter.

-- Cover tightly (with a lid or plastic wrap).
+- Cover tightly.
 If you fail to wrap it tightly it will partially dry and will not work as well.

 - Using a measuring cup, pour ½ – ⅔ cup of batter into the centre of the pan.
-Quickly pick the plan up and move it to distribute the batter.
-Cover with lid and cook until bubbles appear and turn over and cook a few minutes longer.
+Quickly pick the pan up and move it to distribute the batter.
+Cover with lid and cook until bubbles appear then turn over and cook a few minutes longer.
 Repeat.

-- Fill with your favourite filling- fruit, mandarins, apples, pears, dried fruit, coconut yoghurt, or leftover veg, tofu, beans, hummus, and ferments.
+- Fill with your favourite filling- fruit, mandarins, apples, pears, dried fruit, coconut yoghurt, or leftover veg, tofu, beans, potatoes, hummus, and of course some ferments.